r3id/r3id_app/_posts/2016-11-3-add-disqus-to-jekyll.md

 bio: 			    I'm a freelance designer/developer who enjoys creating beautiful and standard compliant solutions for my clients from all around the world.
 ---

 [Disqus](https://disqus.com/) is an excellent way to add comments to your articles.
-Comments allow you to interact with your site's users, and provide a much more engaging experience for them.
+Comments allowing you to interact with your site's users, and provide a much more engaging experience for them.

 In this article we are going to do a simple implementation, it does not take much to get it all setup and ready for use.

+Why haven't I added [Disqus](https://disqus.com/) to my site yet so you lovely lot can respond to my articles?
+Good point.
+I will look at adding it soon, once i see traffic get a little higher ;-)

 <hr>